Trucking, Father/Son Time

 THIS MIGHT JUST WORK

-In no time at all there were 20 pallets of tomatoes on the truck, 1600 individual boxes of palletized tomatoes, thirty years prior a load was 1225 boxes stacked directly onto the floor.
-Birmingham was our destination and with paperwork completed and the cooling unit (modern) set at 58 degrees – we set out at 5:30 in the afternoon – I wondered if the Birmingham Market was anything like it was twenty five years earlier.
+In no time at all there were 20 pallets of tomatoes on the truck, 1600 individual boxes of palatalized tomatoes (80k gross); thirty years prior a load was 1225 boxes stacked directly onto the floor (73,280 gross).
+Birmingham was our destination and with paperwork completed and with the modern cooling unit set at 58 degrees – we set out at 5:30 in the afternoon.
+I wondered if the Birmingham Market was anything like it was twenty five years earlier.

-The 450 miles was a short hop across two states on the interstate, a simple task as compared to the 22-hour ‘overnighters’ that as a young man I had once driven regularly from south Florida to Boston, Chicago, Detroit, or New York City.
-Those trips were on partial interstates, now somehow it all seemed easier – the ease of the truck, the higher speed, the only things similar at the moment were the bugs and the ‘thumps’ of the pavement.
+The 450 miles was a short hop across two states on the interstate, a simple task as compared to the 22-hour ‘overnighters’ that as a young man I had regularly driven from south Florida to the markets in Boston, Chicago (Water market), Detroit, or New York City (Hunts Point).
+Trips then were accomplished on incomplete interstates, now it all seemed easier – the ease of the truck, the rate of travel; and just to remind me that it was not a dream – were the regular ‘thumps’ of the pavement and the splattering of those juicy bugs against my windshield.

 97 Trip

-I had once driven a truck for two years with no wipers simply keeping the windshield waxed, the rain just bounced off as quickly as it struck and it never seemed to present a hazard.
-Unlike this truck, the trucks I first drove were a lesson in adapting and humility, for some reason it was important to my Dad that I learned this.
+That international I had once driven for two years without working wipers on it; by simply keeping the windshield ‘waxed’ rain bounced off as quickly as it struck – it never seemed to present a hazard.
+The trucks I had first driven were each lessons in humility; for some reason it was important to my father that I learned to adapt and accept.

-In this late model truck, we were able to maintain a steady pace into the Georgia night.
-At one period we had fallen in with a group of freight-haulers; these drivers to Atlanta run hard and steady and they had helped me to maintain a rigid pace towards the big-city, I noticed too during this period that my son was no longer sleeping or playing his ‘game-boy’ in the sleeper; he was actually sitting in the other seat observing!
+In this late model truck of Dewey’s, we were able to maintain a steady pace into the Georgia night; at one period we had fallen in with a group of freight-haulers.
+These ‘company’ drivers run hard and steady between the ‘hubs’ or terminals of the larger cities and on this night they helped me to maintain a rigid pace towards Atlanta.
+It was during this period that I noticed my son was no longer sleeping or playing his ‘game-boy’ in the sleeper; he was actually sitting in the other seat observing!
 I began to think that he might actually get something out of this ‘vacation’ after all.

-I worked the truck up and through another pack of freight haulers and as I broke ahead of this group I asked my son if all those ‘chicken-lights’ were bothering him, “No-sir” he replied, but he sure would like to “stop and pee”….. !!#!!*&$#
+I had worked the truck up and through another pack of these freight haulers, and as I broke ahead of this hard-running group I asked my son if all those ‘chicken-lights’ were bothering him; “No-sir” he replied, but he sure would like to “stop and pee.”

-After a few more bumpy interstate miles he must have reconsidered because an arm soon came from the sleeper curtain and the boy asked if I could hand him a second bottle – we never had that conversation again, he adapted.
+After a few more bumpy interstate miles he must have reconsidered because an arm soon came from the sleeper curtain and the boy asked if I could hand him a second bottle – we never had that conversation again; he learned to adapt.

-Another thing that I had learned from my father that ‘eating-on-the-road’ didn’t always mean dining out, it could very well mean that ‘crackers and peanut-butter’ were in the “glove-box,” humility shared – somehow, this just might work.
+Another lesson from my father was that “eating-on-the-road.”
+This term didn’t always mean dining out – it could very well mean that ‘crackers and peanut-butter’ were in the glove-box.
+Simplicity shared – somehow, this just might work.

 .